MadsHolten/opm-qg/readme.md

 Optional 'latest: true' returns only the latest state.
 Optional 'language: ISO-CODE' returns only a specific label language.
 Defaults to 'en'.
 Optional 'queryType: select/construct' returns either a set of variables (select) or a subset of the graph (construct).
+Optional 'restriction: deleted/assumptions/derived/confirmed' returns only properties that are deleted, assumed, derived or confirmed.
 Optional 'foiURI: https://:host/:db/:foi/:guid' returns only properties of a specific FoI.
 Optional 'propertyURI: seas:propertyType' returns only a specific property.
 Given either by prefix or full URI.
 ```javascript